jgj1018/TIL/Lectures/[Vaughn Vernon] Domain-Driven-Design_Distilled.md

 - developing scenario : how specific objects or concepts within your domain model collaborate with other concepts within the domain model to accomplish a specific scenario goal.
 - We can use BDD (behavior-driven development) based on a developing scenario (Given-When-Then)

+## 3. Strategic Design with Subdomains

+- We always have multiple bounded contexts within a core domain project.
+- The most optimal modeling composition is when there is just one bounded context per subdomain.
+- A subdomain is a subportion of the business domain.

+### Sub-Part of your Business Domain

+- Whole business domain is too complex to reason about
+- Divide up whole business domain into logical Subdomains.
+- Only consider Subdomains used in your specific problem space.

+### Subdomains in a DDD setting

+- Domain expert participating
+- One clean bounded context as the core domain
+- Other supporting bounded contexts.

+### Core Domain

+- Where your organization is making strategic investment in software
+- Among highest priority projects
+- Addresses at what your organization must excel by means of software
+- How your organization will distinguish itself from all others.

+### Supporting Domain

+- Necessary to support a core domain
+- Requires custom development because an off-the-shelf product doesn't exist
+- However, this software doesn't deserve the investment the core domain gets
+- Consider outsourcing to avoid heavy investment

+### Generic subdomain

+- Necessary, but generic
+- Avoid investing heavily in this software.
+- May be possible to purchase as off-the-shelf product or be outsourced.
+- If developed in-house, don't assign developers with elite skills, such as with core domain team.

+## 4. Strategic Design with Context Mapping

+- Partnership : very heavy relationship. they have to coordinate, their deliveries together, they have to release at the same time, because they are supporting each other.
+- Shared kernal ; at least two team have a very similar software model.
+- A customoer-supplier : it is where there is a definite upstream, downstream relationship between two teams.
+A change in upstream has impact on downstream.
+- Confomist : it is where there is a definite upstream, downstream relationship where team 1 has an upstream model that will directly impact and influence the downstream team 2 model slavishly consume the model of team 1 and conform to it.
+- Anti-corruption layer : it is where there are two teams with two separate models, but the downstream team does not want to be influenced by the upstream model unnecessarily.
+It's the opposite of the conformist pattern.

+- If you do have to integrate with a big ball of mud, try to use an anti-corruption layer between your downstream bounded context which is no doubt a clean core domain and the upstream big ball of mud.
+This will allow you to consume the big ball of mud